SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight facehoofs.
 “Whatever.”

 “If that’s all, I have to go now, Twilight.
-I need to go… run some errands?”
+I need to… run some errands?”

 Twilight sighs.
 “Goodbye.”